Quick answer

 Yelp ads are polarizing for contractors for a reason.
 Some businesses get real leads.
 Others get low-quality clicks, awkward sales calls, and spend that is hard to justify.

 The answer is not “always use Yelp” or “never use Yelp.”
-The answer is track it like an operator.
+The answer is track it like an operator, protect your review reputation, and compare every paid lead against owned channels that compound over time.

 Yelp Ads for Contractors: When They Make Sense and When to Skip Them